Zorin-Mykhailo/Hillel2024__English/Hillel2024__English/Classes/23/readme.md

 ```

 Monday / tomorrow
+> Monday will not be tomorrow.

 Team / win
+> The team is going to win.

 not come / party
+> They may not come to the party.

 flight / delay / bad weather
+> The flight is likely to be delayed due to bad weather.

 people / online / time
+> People are going to be online all the time.

 ---